 Step-by-Step Method

-Begin by measuring the distilled water or lavender-infused water and pouring it into a clean bowl.
-Add the liquid castile soap or shampoo base slowly, stirring gently to avoid creating excess foam.
-Next, mix in aloe vera gel and vegetable glycerin to enhance hydration.
+Start by weighing the distilled water or lavender-infused water and pouring it into a clean bowl.
+Gradually, add liquid castile soap or shampoo base by stirring without forming a lot of foam.
+Then add aloe vera gel and vegetable glycerin to make it more hydrating.
 Add the carrier oil of your choice and stir until well blended.
-Now add lavender essential oil drop by drop, mixing thoroughly to ensure even distribution.
-Finally, add vitamin E oil and stir gently.
-Transfer the mixture into a clean, airtight bottle using a funnel.
-Shake gently before each use and store in a cool, dry place away from direct sunlight.
+Next, put drop after drop of lavender essential oil and mix thoroughly to spread out evenly.
+Lastly, pour in vitamin E oil and mix.
+The mixture can be transferred into an airtight bottle with the help of a funnel.
+Shake prior to use and keep in a cool and dry area, not in direct sunlight.

 Safety Precautions